 Will Holland is a Senior Software Engineer at ThreeWill.
 Will has proven to be adept at understanding a client’s needs and matching them with the appropriate solution.
 Recently he’s developed a passion for working with .NET, MVC, and cloud-based solutions such as Microsoft Azure and Office 365.

-Office 365 Migration Questions You Should be Asking Yourself
+Migrating to Office 365 Questions You Should be Asking Yourself

-What questions should you be asking yourself when considering an Office 365 Migration?
+What questions should you be asking yourself when considering migrating to Office 365?
 This post will dive into that essential question.

 I remember, way back in grade school, having to write an essay on a “significant historical event”.
 I could pick any historical event I desired, but the essay had to answer the important questions of Who?
 What?
 When?
 Where? and Why?
 If you could answer these questions, the Five W’s, only then could you truly understand the topic.